478mkharb/devops-learning/Interview/Linux-Kernel-Parameters.md

 Controls reuse of `TIME_WAIT` sockets for certain outbound connections.

-The Linux kernel exposes this as a TCP sysctl. citeturn976649search5
+The Linux kernel exposes this as a TCP sysctl.
+See the [Linux kernel networking sysctl documentation](https://docs.kernel.org/admin-guide/sysctl/net.html).

 Check: